sosteniente/HIP/0031-informing-users-about-legal-antenna-usage.md

  combination of hotspot and antenna sold in the same sale channel is legal.

-It's critical for the Helium network to stay legal, and while Helium Inc. or DeWi are not responsible for the installations hotspot owners are using, situations where the Helium network is forbidden because most hotspot-operators are not following the rules should be absolutely avoided.
-Also situations where operators are fined or even jailed because they are unknownly operating an illegal combination should be avoided.
+It's critical for the Helium network to stay legal, and while Helium Inc. or DeWi are not responsible for the setups hotspot owners are using, situations where the Helium network is forbidden because most hotspot-operators are not following the rules should be absolutely avoided.
+Also, situations where operators are fined or even jailed because they are unknowingly operating an illegal combination should be avoided.

 This HIP doesn't ban hotspot operators from using high-gain antenna's because that is simply not possible.
 It only enforces HIP-19 approved manufacturers to inform their buyers about the legality of antenna's sold in the same sale